Domestic Abuse 101

 Domestic abuse, also called Domestic Violence (DV), can be in one or more of these forms - emotional, verbal, financial, sexual and technology-based.

 1. Never blame the victim: We tend to blame the victim by asking, “What did she/he do, to be treated that way?”
 We don’t ask this question to other victims.
-Instead, we need to ask: “why does he/she choose to abuse?”.
+Instead, we need to ask: “Why does he/she choose to abuse?”.
 Let the victim know that the abuse is not their fault and they deserve safety and respect.

 2. Trust the victim’s perspective: Often, abusers deny their partners, the right to make their own choices.
 Taking a victim-centered approach by prioritizing their needs and wants, empowers them.
 Ask the victims what they need to feel safe and offer the desired support.

 3. Let your family and friends know that DV is not a “private family matter.”: DV is a crime under the Violence Against Women Act of 1994/96 which affords equal protection to women and men.
 One in three women and one in four men will be a victim of severe physical violence in their lifetime.
-Victims of DV are in every age, economic status, race, ethnicity, gender, sexual orientation, religion and education.
-They are the family members, neighbors, coworkers or friends of some of us.
+Victims of DV are of every age, economic status, race, ethnicity, gender, sexual orientation, religion, and education.
+They are the family members, neighbors, coworkers, or friends of some of us.

-4. Challenge the widely-held misconceptions about DV: “why doesn’t the victim just leave?”, “only physical violence is DV” and “it’s a private, family matter”.
+4. Challenge the widely-held misconceptions about DV: “Why doesn’t the victim just leave?”, “only physical violence is DV” and “it’s a private, family matter”.
 We need to be aware of multiple hurdles to leaving, for example - the safety of children & pets, financial security, and reaction from the family and community.

 6. Counter the stereotypes: We need to counter inequalities and rigid gender roles like sexism and racism and educate the youth to reject these ‘-isms’.

 7. Be aware that abuse is rooted in power and control: Strategically isolating the victims from family and friends is a common tactic of the abuser, to gain power and control.
-Abusers may trap their partners by withholding, lying about or hiding financial assets which are forms of financial abuse.
+Abusers may trap their partners by withholding, lying about, or hiding financial assets which are forms of financial abuse.

-8. We can prevent Domestic Abuse with education and action: These are some of the ways: start an informed conversation about DV with your loved ones, support the local DV agencies by donating your time and money and giving wide publicity to the 24/7 DV Hotlines, to make them as well-known as ‘911’.
-These agencies provide confidential and comprehensive services to the victims: empathy, guidance, counseling, legal and safe shelter support for the entire family.
+8. We can prevent Domestic Abuse with education and action: These are some of the ways: start an informed conversation about DV with your loved ones, support the local DV agencies by donating your time and money, and give wide publicity to the 24/7 DV Hotlines, to make them as well-known as ‘911’.
+These agencies provide confidential and comprehensive services to the victims: empathy, guidance, counseling, and legal and safe shelter support for the entire family.

 More from The National Network to End Domestic Violence (NNEDV)- the leading voice for survivors of domestic violence and their allies.

 A potential abuser may seem like a dream partner at the beginning of the relationship.
-Red flags like the following may show up after commitment - living together - marriage - pregnancy - child birth or after many years.
+Red flags like the following may show up after commitment - living together - marriage - pregnancy - childbirth or after many years.
 Many abusers occasionally shower love and affection to mask their abuse and keep the victim captive.
-The abuser may progress from verbal, emotional and controlling to physical abuse.
+The abuser may progress from verbal, emotional, and controlling to physical abuse.
 The earlier the victim disengages from the abuser the lesser will be the damage to self and children’s mental and physical health.

 Embarrassing you or putting you down.